What newly released documents from the UK colony in Kenya say about the rise of the great powers that have followed.

 it's a little too easy for those of us in countries with similarly dark pasts to hyperfocus on this one period of British wrongdoing.
 Colonialism is over, but there are still world powers, and they're still abusing their power.
 In fact, the exploitations are often similar precisely because the crimes of one superpower often provide the template, or even the impetus, for the abuses of the next powerful state.

-out, "Americans should always resist the easy temptation to take too much moral high ground over the Brits," as "they have their Kenyas" as well, such as slavery or the treatment of Native Americans.
+A Guardian editor pointed out, "Americans should always resist the easy temptation to take too much moral high ground over the Brits," as "they have their Kenyas" as well, such as slavery or the treatment of Native Americans.
 It can sometimes seem inevitable that a dominant world power, whether the U.S. or Great Britain or one of the many before and maybe someday after, have some exploitative and even shameful moments in their history.
 So do most countries, powerful or not.

 But it's the exploitative actions of the dominant powers that tend to come back to haunt the wider world.
 Germany's territorial ambitions, both in the German Empire from 1871 to 1918 and during World War II and its lead-up, were modeled in part on the naked British imperialism of earlier generations.
 Soviet aggression following World War II had as much to do with watching and experiencing Western European exploitation as it did with Communism and ideology.
 History sometimes seems to be offered as a justification almost as often as it is offered as an appropriate model.